Supernova4422/Light-Show-Toolkit-/README.md

 >Within the LS file format, a command preceeded by '+' denotes "add", '-' denotes "Subtract", nothing denotes "Set"

 ### Set Operator (Default)
-    -For Colour, will SET the colour to the given value for each "Currently Selected Group" -For Group, will SET the "Currently Selected Group" to the given value -For FunctionName, will run every function
+    * For Colour, will SET the colour to the given value for each "Currently Selected Group"
+    * For Group, will SET the "Currently Selected Group" to the given value
+    * For FunctionName, will run every function

 ### Add operator
-    -For Colour, will ADD the colour to each light individually -For Group, will ADD the group to the currently selected group -For FunctionName, will run every command with the + operator
+    * For Colour, will ADD the colour to each light individually
+    * For Group, will ADD the group to the currently selected group
+    * For FunctionName, will run every command with the + operator
 ### Subtract Operator
-    -The opposite for each
+    * The opposite for each

 ## General Principle of changing a light's colour:

 To change the colour of a light,
-  FIRST you set the "Current Groups" to the light.
+  1. FIRST you set the "Current Groups" to the light.
-  Secondly you fire off a Colour.
+  2. Secondly you fire off a Colour.